ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/data-scientist.md

 This solution packet shows how to create and refine data, train R models, and perform scoring on the SQL Server machine.
 The final scored database table in SQL Server gives the recommendations for **how** and **when** to contact each lead.
 This data is then visualized in PowerBI.
 Also in PowerBI is a summary of the success of the recommendations after your new campaign has completed (shown in this template with simulated data).

-Data scientists who are testing and developing solutions can work from the convenience of their R IDE on their client machine, while <a href="https://msdn.microsoft.com/en-us/library/mt604885.aspx" target=_blank">pushing the compute to the SQL Server machine</a>.
+Data scientists who are testing and developing solutions can work from the convenience of their R IDE on their client machine, while <a href="https://msdn.microsoft.com/en-us/library/mt604885.aspx" target="_blank">pushing the compute to the SQL Server machine</a>.
 They can then deploy the completed solutions to SQL Server 2016 by embedding calls to R in stored procedures.
 These solutions can then be further automated by the use of SQL Server Integration Services and SQL Server agent.

 This solution packet includes the R code a data scientist would develop in the **R** folder.
 It shows the stored procedures (.sql files) that can be deployed in the **SQLR** folder.
 Finally, there are four PowerShell scripts (.ps1 files) that automate the running of the SQL code.

 To try this out yourself:
 * Download this template by navigating to the top folder in this repository and using the **Clone or Download** button.
-* In the downloaded folder, navigate to the **CampaignManagement/Resources/Instructions** directory
-* Follow the instructions in **START HERE.docx** to setup your SQL environment
+* Follow the instructions in **[START HERE](Instructions/START_HERE.md)** to setup your SQL environment
-* Follow the instructions for running the fully automated solution in **PowerShell Instructions.docx**
+* Follow the instructions for running the fully automated solution in **[PowerShell Instructions](Instructions/Powershell_Instructions.md)**
-* (OPTIONAL) You could also step through the parts of this solution with SQL files by using **SQLR Instructions.docx**
+* (OPTIONAL) You could also step through the parts of this solution with SQL files by using **[SQLR Instructions](Instructions/SQLR_Instructions.md)**
-* (OPTIONAL) You can step through the R code in your own R IDE by following the instructions in **R Instructions.docx**
+* (OPTIONAL) You can step through the R code in your own R IDE by following the instructions in **[R Instructions](Instructions/R_Instructions.md)**

 If you need a trial version of SQL Server 2016, see [What's New in SQL Server 2016](https://msdn.microsoft.com/en-us/library/bb500435.aspx) for download or VM options.